open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.1.0/connectors/metadata-ingestion.md

 {% stepDescription title="3.
 Select the Service Type" %}

-Select {% $connectorName %} as the service type and click Next.
+Select {% $connector %} as the Service type and click Next.

 {% /stepDescription %}